 We will guide you through the process – don’t worry it’s all straight forward!

-How will i know if the audition was successful?
+How will I know if the audition was successful?

-We will hear from the Casting Director within 2-5 days if your child has been chosen for the job they have auditioned.
+You will hear from us within 2-5 days if your child has been chosen for the job they have auditioned.
 We will let you know if you have been picked as soon as we find out.
 However, if you do not hear from us it means that on this occasion your child was unsuccessful.
 This does not mean that your child was not pretty enough, or good enough, it just means that the Casting Director found in another child what he/she was looking for… it can be down to height and not anything to do with what your child did on the day.

 It is very important that you prep your kids before they go to auditions, so that they are aware that there will be lots of other children going along as well, and it doesn’t mean they have the job.
 If they do not get the job, let them know that it was not because they were not good enough, it could just be that the other little boy or girl was a little taller, or shorter.